ELEVATE-Project/documents/src/docusaurus/docs/joining-a-session.md

 <PartialExample mentored /> application is integrated with BigBlueButton to enable hosting of mentoring sessions.

 > :::note
+> * Participants should enroll before joining a sesssion.
 > * Participants can only join when the mentor starts the session.
 > * Participants can join the session anytime within the time allocated for the session.